MatiasHiltunen/IITC-TypeScript-Edition/README.md

 Use this script at your own risk, your account may be banned by Niantic by using this.

-1. clone the project

-2. In the project folder:
+Clone the project and run in the project folder:

-3. Install dependencies
+Install dependencies
 >npm install

-4. Serve installable userscript on localhost:
+Serve installable userscript on localhost:
 >npm run serve

-5. Build userscript files without serving
+Build userscript files without serving
 >npm run build